 Peter’s workshop was all about celebrating life – and using the camera to capture life as it evolves right in front of you.
 As one who has shot a lot of street photography, I appreciated his distinction between street candids – shot anonymously from a distance – and street portraits that are shot while directly engaging with the subject.

-I spent the first two days of the workshop frustrated – as I wasn’t confident enough to engage with anyone.
+I spent the first two days of the workshop frustrated – as I wasn’t confident enough to engage with anyone on the street.
 On the third day – our trip out to Coney Island – it all clicked for me and I had a great time interacting with people who were just enjoying themselves – as I was – at the beach.
+I was pleasantly surprised how New Yorkers were open to talking and having me make their portrait!

 Watching Peter work, he brings a wonderful balance to his approach – one that both is disarming in how he approaches someone on the street and then very serious as he does his work – shooting perhaps 20-30 images once he’s secured their agreement.